 Also included in the SERS estimate is the annual payment for the SERS surcharge; wherein, public school districts are required to make an additional retirement contribution for all of its employees that make less than the actuarially determined minimum annual salary necessary to maintain a solvent retirement system.
-In FY2020/21 the minimum salary was \$19,600 and the maximum surcharge is limited to 2% of the total district's qualified SERS payroll or 1.5% of the SERS qualified payroll statewide.
+In FY2022/23 the minimum salary was \$25,000 and the maximum surcharge is limited to 2% of the total district's qualified SERS payroll or 1.5% of the SERS qualified payroll statewide.

-- ✓ All future increases to the various insurance programs will be as follows: - Medical/Rx has been trended at 3.10% for FY2022/23 and 2.60% for FY2023/24 and 7.00% for each of the forecasted years. - Each collective bargaining agreement contains a 7% inflationary cap that stipulates that every dollar exceeding 7% will be paid 100% by the employee.
-This insurance rate cap insulates the District from significant market or claim swings and overall healthcare industry shifts. - Vision has been trended at 0.00% for FY2022/23 and 2.00% for each of the forecasted years. - Dental has been trended at 0.00% for FY2022/23 and 3.00% for each of the forecasted years thereafter. - Term Life has been trended at -15.09% for FY2022/23 add 2.00% for each of the forecasted years thereafter.

-- Any and all fluctuations in percentages in each of these insurance related categories stem from network or carrier changes or plan design changes resulting from the collective bargaining process.
+- ✓ All future increases to the various insurance programs will be as follows: - Medical/Rx has been trended at 2.60% for FY2023/24 and 7.00% for each of the forecasted years. - Each collective bargaining agreement contains a 7% inflationary cap that stipulates that every dollar exceeding 7% will be paid 100% by the employee.
+This insurance rate cap insulates the District from significant market or claim swings and overall healthcare industry shifts. - Vision has been trended at 2.00% for FY2023/24 and 2.00% for each of the forecasted years. - Dental has been trended at 3.00% for FY2023/24 and 3.00% for each of the forecasted years thereafter. - Term Life has been trended at 2.00% for FY2023/24 add 2.00% for each of the forecasted years thereafter. - Any and all fluctuations in percentages in each of these insurance related categories stem from network or carrier changes or plan design changes resulting from the collective bargaining process.
 Further, the trend percentages have been established with the assistance of the District's insurance consultant and to address actuarially determined reserves related to run-out claims inherent to each. - ✓ Medicare has been trended in accordance with changes in wages. - ✓ Workers Compensation been established via an historical look back of past & current claim activity as well as prescribed reserve requirements. - ✓ Other Benefits includes unemployment and employee assistant program benefits.
 Both have been trended based on historical and anticipated patterns.
 It is anticipated that the unemployment benefit will follow historical patterns given that the district continued to pay all of its contracted personnel throughout both stay at home orders.